eclipse/omr/doc/compiler/il/ProgrammingIL.md

 If it sounds like it is a bit difficult to get started if you want to work directly with OMR IL, then that is true at this point in time.
 However the setup is a one time effort so don't let that put you off.

+## Basic IL Generation Flow

+At a high level the flow is as follows:

+* You need to define the function you want to create.
+This is done by creating an instance of [TR_Method](https://github.com/eclipse/omr/blob/master/compiler/compile/OMRMethod.hpp).
+TR_Method defines the function's parameters and return type, and is used to resolve any function, not just the ones you JIT compile.
+  JitBuilder provides a derived type called TR::ResolvedMethod which can also be used as the basis.
+* Next you need to create an instance of [TR_IlGenerator](https://github.com/eclipse/omr/blob/master/compiler/ilgen/IlGen.hpp).
+  The compiler backend will invoke the `genIL()` method when it wishes you to generate the IL for the function.
+  Again it is convenient to use a derived class [TR::ILInjector](https://github.com/eclipse/omr/blob/master/compiler/ilgen/IlInjector.hpp) as a starting point for your own type.
+This class eill give you an idea of what you need as a minimum.
+* Next you ask the backend to compile the function.
+For this purpose you can call [compileMethodFromDetails()](https://github.com/eclipse/omr/blob/master/compiler/control/CompileMethod.hpp).
+This is when the actual IL generation starts.
+The compiler backend sets up a Compiler object which is saved in a thread local variable; this is why when you call one of Node creation methods (to be discussed later) it knows which compiler object to hook into.
+During IL generation the `genIL()` method is called which will in turn run any code you have defined.
+At the end of the compilation process you are given a pointer to the compiled function.
+* You have to manage the pointer to compiled function somewhere as although the compiled code is saved in a Code Cache internally there is no api to access it directly.
+Typically you will want to associate the compiled function to a name, and possibly also the
+`TR_Method` instance you created.

+I hope to make all of above clearer through an example (yet to be written!)